 “Financial professionals are beginning to realise the potential of next-generation chat and collaboration tools like Symphony.
 Between proprietary in-house applications and innovative offerings from service providers like ipushpull we expect to see explosive growth in these spaces”

 Henry Schwartz, Trade Alert

-Other fintech companies such as London based fincloud have also been able to capitalise on the phenomenal rise of Symphony.
-Bringing expertise from trading applications, and API connectivity, fincloud have created bots which improve workflow across sales and trading desks, as well as operations staff, by creating simple to use bots that can massively improve efficiency of tasks.
-For example a portfolio manager can look up research recommendations via a chat message or a trader could put on a trade via a bot in a chat room.
+Other fintech companies such as London-based fincloud have also been able to capitalise on the phenomenal rise of Symphony.
+Bringing expertise from trading applications, and API connectivity, fincloud has created bots which improve workflow across sales and trading desks, as well as operations staff, by creating simple-to-use bots that can massively improve the efficiency of tasks.
+For example, a portfolio manager can look up research recommendations via a chat message or a trader could put on a trade via a bot in a chat room.

 “This is only the start of what can be done bringing together cutting edge financial markets technology.
 Chat and bots are the future and fincloud, Symphony and ipushpull are part of the revolution”